dyne/gh-cd/README.md

 Configuratin happen through the file `~/.gitconfig`, in the section `gh-cd`.
 There are two possible keys:
 - `basedir`: the absolute path in which we will clone the repository
 - `protocol`: which can be `ssh` or `https`
+- `create-repo`: create repo if it doesn't exist